spassvogel/gilles-game/docs/thoughts.md

     2. on update, all actors (AIs turn happens simultanously?) move to their new positions and play their animations.
 [ ] On second hand, I think it's worth checking out react-three-fiber.
 Might get complicated otherwise

+04/08/2019 Swap items between warehouse and adventurers [ ] Take items from warehouse and assign to adventurer inventory [ ] Take items from warehouse and assign to adventurer gear